Adeyomola/Adeyomola/README.md

-- 👋 Hi, I’m @Klonewalker
+- 👋 Hi, I’m @Adeyomola
-- 👀 I’m interested in AI and Machine Learning
+- 👀 I’m interested in DevOps, AI, and Machine Learning
 - 🌱 I’m currently learning Artificial Neural Networks using Tensorflow and Keras
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
-Klonewalker/Klonewalker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Adeyomola/Adeyomola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->